tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

     -   Export data using Log Profiles with Log Analytics

-    Ultimately, you will want to encourage them to use the new Azure Sentinel offering.
+    Ultimately, you will want to encourage them to use the new Azure Sentinel offering (currently in preview as of 4/2019).

 10. What certifications does Azure have and can Azure hosted applications meet the US and European compliance goals?